T

 Insider tips

-• Stay hydrated, especially during warmer months and while exploring outdoors.
+• Stay hydrated, especially during warmer months and when doing outdoor activities.

 Packing highlights